jaalto/project--shell-script-performance-and-portability/README.txt

 DESCRIPTION

-    When writing shell scripts, what kind of constructs would make it more efficient?
+    Some Bash scripting performance test.

-    Here are some tests to check if A is better than B.
+    Here are some tests to check if A is better than B while writing scripts.

-    NOTE: the absolute timing values are not really ineresting, but the the winning
-    order.

 GENERAL THOUGHTS